anvil-works/routing/docs/navigating/navigation-components.md

 For existing HTML/DOM links, you can use `register_links()` to enable client-side routing with active state tracking without creating NavLink or Anchor components.

+### Why Use This?

+Use `register_links()` when you have navigation links defined in an HTML template component.
+Instead of manually creating a NavLink component for each link, you can register all links in your HTML with a single function call.

 ### Usage

+**Register links in a specific container**:
 ```python
 from routing import router